antonyvorontsov/RabbitMQ.Client.Core.DependencyInjection/docs/message-consumption.md

 - If any exception occurs within handling the message that has been already re-sent that message will not be re-send again (re-send happens only once).

 For message production features see the [Previous page](message-production.md)

+For more information about advanced usage of the RabbitMQ client see the [Next page](advanced-usage.md)